Axual/terraform-provider-axual/docs/index.md

   type = "Java"
   visibility = "Public"
   description = "Dashboard with crucial information for Developers"
-#  depends_on = [axual_stream_config.logs_in_production, axual_stream.support] # This is a workaround when all resources get deleted at once, to delete stream_config and stream before application.
+#  depends_on = [axual_topic_config.logs_in_production, axual_topic.support] # This is a workaround when all resources get deleted at once, to delete topic_config and topic before application.
 Mentioned in index.md
 }

 resource "axual_application" "log_scraper" {